Lower Back Pain Treatment

-Sometimes, pain in the back can simply be a mildly uncomfortable feeling.
+Sometimes, back pain in the lower back can simply be a mildly uncomfortable feeling.
 At other times, it is a severe aching, burning, tingling sensation radiating all over the back and sometimes refers to the arms and legs.
-Some of the symptoms include:
+Some of the back pain symptoms include:

 - A sudden feeling of numbness in any part of the back.